 In addition, for Out-of-Network Benefits, you must contact the Claims Administrator within 24 hours of admission for an Inpatient Stay in a hospice facility.
+If you do not obtain prior authorization as required, you will be responsible for paying all charges and no Benefits will be paid.

-What Is the Network Non-Network

-Copayment or Coinsurance You Pay?
+What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
-20% 40%

-Does the Amount Network Non-Network

-You Pay Apply to the Out-of-Pocket Limit?
-Yes Yes

-Does the Annual Network Non-Network
+Network 20% Non-Network 40% Does the Amount You Pay Apply to the Out-of-Pocket Limit?
+Network Yes Non-Network Yes Does the Annual Deductible Apply?
+Network Yes Non-Network Yes

-Deductible Apply?
-Yes Yes